 In this article, we’ll explain the importance of cookies to contemporary tracking techniques and take a look at what ecommerce vendors are doing to adjust to a cookieless future.
 While the loss of third-party cookies undoubtedly poses a challenge, digital advertisers can still use a variety of tools to help track activity across multiple channels.
-Check out our website to try Omnisend free for up to 14 days if you’re looking for a new way to target your campaigns without cookies.
+Check out our website to try Omnisend free if you’re looking for a new way to target your campaigns without cookies.

 What Is Cookie-Based Tracking?

 At the most basic level, browser cookies are small text files typically stored on your computer after you visit a website.
 Cookies can store various pieces of information depending on the needs of the website.

 As mentioned above, the recent moves against internet cookies only apply to third-party cookies—in other words, cookies created by someone other than the site you’re visiting.

 With that in mind, first-party cookies won’t be affected.
 Unlike third-party cookies, first-party cookies are used by the website you’re looking at.